Between Worlds

 Between Worlds is a 2018 supernatural thriller film starring Nicolas Cage, and directed by Maria Pulera.
-The film was released on December 21, 2018 by Saban Films.
+The film was released on December 21, 2018, by Saban Films.

 The story follows Joe (Cage), a down-on-his-luck truck driver haunted by the memory of his deceased wife and child.
 He meets Julie (Potente), a spiritually gifted woman who enlists Joe in a desperate effort to find the lost soul of her comatose daughter, Billie (Mitchell).
 But the spirit of Joe's dead wife Mary proves stronger, possessing the young woman's body while intending to settle her unfinished business with the living.

 Plot

 At an Alabama truck stop, truck driver Joe Majors walks in on a woman, Julie, being choked and seemingly assaulted by another man.
 He grabs the man and pulls him off Julie.
 However, Julie goes on to explain that she had asked the man to choke her.
 She relays a childhood experience during which she nearly drowned and had an out-of-body experience which allowed her to enter the spirit world.
 Since her daughter Billie was recently left in a coma after a motorcycle accident, Julie, desperate to save her, was trying to find Billie's spirit in the nether world to return it to her body when Joe walked in on her being choked.
 Joe – whose wife and daughter tragically died – takes Julie to the hospital to witness Billie go into cardiac arrest.
 Julie makes Joe choke her and enters the nether realm to lead Billie's spirit back to her body.
 Billie survives.

 Joe accompanies Julie home and, even though Joe feels and looks as though he's been on the road for three days, they have sex.
 He stays with Julie for the next few days and is fired for not completing his duties in a timely fashion.
 He laments that a man without a truck is not a man.
 Billie is discharged from the hospital.
 While her injuries are healing, her demeanor seems odd to Julie and to her friends Mike and Rick.
-She also makes sexual advances to Joe, who is confused but not disinterested.
+She also makes sexual advances to Joe, who is confused but not uninterested.
 While Julie drives into town to retrieve Joe's belongings from his former employer, Billie reveals to Joe that she is not in fact Billie but the spirit of his deceased wife, Mary, who has taken over Billie's body.
 Joe is quick to believe her and starts to engage in frisky activities with her, rushing to cover up their exploits when Julie returns home.